 Today, there are more than 70 million Americans aged 60 years and older, and the U.S. Census estimates that number will increase to 100 million by 2040.
 The last OAA reauthorization took Congress five years.
 However, even though the current authority ran out on September 30, 2019, Congress can keep paying for the programs.

 At the National Indian Council on Aging, we are advocating for these programs in Washington, D.C., and working to ensure that federal lawmakers understand how important OAA is to their constituents.
 However, we need you to help make our voices stronger.
-Please take a few moments to contact our elected officials to share your OAA story and educate them about how these vital OAA services help older adults and caregivers in your community.
+Please take a few moments to contact our elected officials to share your OAA story and educate them about how these vital OAA services help elders and caregivers in your community.

 Tell your members of Congress that they must reauthorize the expired OAA.
 If your Senator sits on the Senate HELP Committee or if your Representative serves on the House Education and Labor Committee, it is especially important that you urge them to support moving OAA reauthorization forward.
 Additionally, the Capitol Switchboard (202-224-3121) can connect you to your lawmakers’ offices.